QuadSpinner/Gaea-Docs/test/api/2-API.md

 - **Styles**: Create UI modifications, or your own styles for the interface.

 These components will be available in Gaea 2.0.

+### Build Requirements
+- Visual Studio 2017 or later
+- .NET Framework 4.7.2 or higher

+Plugins can be written using C# or C++.
+For C++, you must use C++/CLI for the plugin, but may use pure C++ for internal processing if you want to focus on pure performance.